-From the Preface to the Revised Edition of Introducing the Recorder and Music Theory
+From the Preface to the Revised Edition of Introducing the Recorder

 With Introducing the Recorder and Music Theory students learn in classroom settings to play an actual musical instrument, the soprano recorder, and discover basics of music theory at the same time, seamlessly, logically, and easily.
 The text has been field tested and has proven to produce students who are musically literate and who also are fluent sight-readers on the recorder.
 Students first learn to play by ear folk tunes and to improvise their own tunes; and then they learn to relate these skills to sight-reading printed music.
 While some books that emphasize the recorder utilize only the key of G Major so long as to offend the sensibilities of the musician-teacher, in this book students learn after only 3 pages to begin transposing and playing in new keys.
 Ensemble performance is emphasized from the beginning.